BarboraSal/RNA_dependent_PIP2_associated_nuclear_proteome/README.md

 ## Input datasets
 An example FASTA sequence database, ScanProsite motif table, and an example ouput from Analysis 1 are provided in the Example_data folder.

+## Manuscript data

+The folder contains all data that were used to generate figures presented in the manuscript.

 ## R files description
 ### Analysis 1